mmis1000/secure-ecmascript-sandbox/README.md

 Just don't ever try to send information that the iframe shouldn't know to the iframe,
 and the iframe will never get it.

-### The current context hate you, and the iframe also hate you.
+### The current context hate you, and the iframe also hate you

 Don't ever trust any object/function if it is not created by you or it does not have null prototype.

 Every object can be a big surprise when doing anything, because we now have something called `Proxy`.

 ## Terminology

 1. world
     - Realm, Environment, whatever that mean the entire context running current script
     - e.g. iframe or new window